Quaking in Soft Granular Particles with Speed-dependent Friction: Role of Critical Volume Fraction and Inertia: Methodology

 \subsection{Numerical setup}

-As in our previous work, our simulations are carried out in LAMMPS \cite{Thompson2022}---please see Ref.~\cite{Tsai2024b} for details of our simple-shear geometry, the binary mixture, the driving walls moving along $\pm X$ at a constant velocity $\pm U/2$ and a fixed separation $Z_0$, the periodic boundary conditions in the direction of $X$ and $Y$, and the material parameters (elastic moduli and mass) mimicking our laboratory experiment \cite{Tsai2021}.
-Here we just capture the essentials.
-In most cases, we make side-by-side comparison between the results from two models as follows. \begin{enumerate} \item The Coulomb-Hertz (CH) model, also known as the ``history-dependent Hertz model'' in LAMMPS' documentation \cite{lammps}.
-In this model, neighboring particles interact elastically by direct contact or, more precisely, an \emph{overlap distance} $\delta$.
-In the normal direction, the force $f_{\text{N}}$ follows the law of a Hertzian contact ($\propto \delta^{1.5}$) with a small amount of damping.
-In the tangential direction, the force $f_{\text{T}}$ grows linearly with the lateral movement between particle surfaces since the moment of contact, until its magnitude reaches the saturation $f_{\text{T}}=\mu_0f_{\text{N}}$ and stays the same before the two spheres fall apart (with no overlap).
-The Coulomb coefficient $\mu_0$ is seen as a material constant that is independent of particle movement. \item The Stribeck-Hertz (SH) model.
-The inter-particle force laws are basically the same as the CH model, with a slight modification: The constant $\mu_0$ is replaced with a function of $v_{\text{t}}$ given by
+As in our previous work, our simulations are carried out in LAMMPS \cite{Thompson2022}---please see Ref.~\cite{Tsai2024b} for details of our simple-shear geometry, the binary mixture of soft spheres in two diameters (0.9$d_{\text{w}}$ and 1.1$d_{\text{w}}$, in which $d_{\text{w}}$ stands for the diameter of particles constituting the driving walls) with fixed number for both, the driving walls moving along $\pm X$ directions at a constant velocity $\pm U/2$ and a fixed separation $Z_0$ for each target volume fraction, the periodic boundary conditions in the direction of $X$ and $Y$, and the material parameters (elastic moduli and mass) mimicking our laboratory experiment \cite{Tsai2021}.
+Here we merely describe the essentials.
+In most cases, we make a side-by-side comparison between the results from two models as follows: \begin{enumerate} \item The Coulomb-Hertz (CH) model, also known as the ``history-dependent Hertz model'' in LAMMPS' documentation \cite{lammps}.
+In this model, particles $i$ and $j$ interact viscoelastically via the \emph{overlap distance} $\delta_{ij}=R_i+R_j-r_{ij}$ as the strain of deformation, where $R_i$ and $R_j$ are the particle radii, and $r_{ij}$ is the separation between the centers of these two particles; note that $\delta_{ij}\equiv 0$ if $r_{ij}>R_i+R_j$.
+In the normal direction, the force $\bm{f}_{\text{N}}^{ij}$ follows the law of a Hertzian contact with a viscous damping: